OpenSaMD/OpenSaMD/docs/1-qms/0-quality-manual-policy-objectives.md

 {{device_manufacturer}} aims to use AI to save lives within radiotherapy.
-To achieve this it has the goals to reduce treatment errors and improve treatment efficacy while helping more patients be treated through efficiency gains.
+To achieve this it has the goals to reduce treatment errors and improve treatment efficacy while helping more patients to be treated through efficiency gains.

 ### Quality Objectives